 Introduction

 This Article seeks to contribute to the fundamental and heated debate on stakeholder capitalism (“stakeholderism”).
-Stakeholderism refers to the increasingly influential view according to which corporate directors and top executives (“corporate leaders”) should be encouraged and relied on to use their discretion to serve stakeholders and not only shareholders.
-According to this view, corporate leaders should and will deliver value to stakeholders including employees, suppliers, customers, local communities, and the environment.
+Stakeholderism refers to the increasingly influential view that corporate directors and top executives (“corporate leaders”) should be encouraged and relied upon to use their discretion to serve stakeholders and not only shareholders.
+According to this view, corporate leaders should and will deliver value to stakeholders, including employees, suppliers, customers, local communities, and the environment.

 This view is now officially supported by a large number of business leaders.
-In a widely heralded statement issued in 2019 by the Business Roundtable, many CEOs of major companies committed to deliver value to all stakeholders and not only shareholders.
-In a subsequent manifesto, the World Economic Forum urged companies to abandon shareholder primacy and embrace stakeholder capitalism.
+In a widely heralded statement issued in 2019 by the Business Roundtable, many CEOs of major companies expressed their commitment to deliver value to all stakeholders rather than only to shareholders.
+A subsequent manifesto of the World Economic Forum urged companies to abandon shareholder primacy and embrace stakeholder capitalism.

-But can corporate leaders be counted on to use their discretion to serve stakeholders?
-This Article seeks to shed empirical light on this question using data about numerous corporate acquisitions during the Covid pandemic, which followed and was accompanied by peak support for stakeholder capitalism.
-In the time of Covid, we find, stakeholder capitalism failed to deliver on its promise.
+But can corporate leaders be relied upon to use their discretion to serve stakeholders?
+This Article seeks to shed empirical light on this question using data about numerous corporate acquisitions during the COVID pandemic, a period which followed and was accompanied by peak support for stakeholder capitalism.
+In the time of COVID, we find that rhetoric about stakeholder capitalism failed to deliver on its promise.

-Part II begins by discussing the stakeholderism debate and why examining large corporate acquisitions during the Covid pandemic could inform this debate.
+Part II begins by discussing the stakeholderism debate and why examining large corporate acquisitions during the COVID pandemic could inform this debate.
 We discuss, in particular, the implications that two key versions of stakeholderism have for corporate acquisitions.

 Supporters of the purpose-based version of stakeholder capitalism argue that corporate leaders should and do give weight to stakeholder interests because delivering value to stakeholders is a major element of corporate purpose.
-On this view, corporate leaders with such a sense of purpose should and do pay attention to securing that stakeholders share in the larger pie produced by the sale of the company.
+According to this view, corporate leaders with such a sense of purpose should and do pay attention to ensuring that stakeholders share in the larger pie produced by the sale of the company.

-Another relevant and important version of stakeholderism was put forward in early academic works by prominent economists and law professors such as Lawrence Summers and Andrei Shleifer, John Coffee, and Lynn Stout and Margaret Blair.
-On this view, corporate leaders should look after stakeholders in acquisition decisions, and indeed do so, because such behavior serves the ex-ante interests of shareholders.
+Another relevant and important version of stakeholderism was propounded in early academic works by prominent economists and law professors, such as Lawrence Summers and Andrei Shleifer, John Coffee, and Lynn Stout and Margaret Blair.
+Under this implicit promise view, corporate leaders should safeguard stakeholders in acquisition decisions, and indeed do so, because such behavior serves the ex ante interests of shareholders.
 Stakeholders, it is argued, would be encouraged to invest more in their relationship with the company, and thus to contribute to the company’s success, if they could expect to be treated well in the event of an acquisition down the road.
-Therefore, the argument goes, corporate value and the ex-ante interests of shareholders would be served by corporate leaders fulfilling “implicit promises” to treat stakeholders well when considering an acquisition.
+Therefore, the argument continues, corporate value and the ex ante interests of shareholders would be served by corporate leaders fulfilling “implicit promises” to treat stakeholders well when considering an acquisition.

-Both versions of stakeholderism thus hold that corporate leaders should and do look after the interests of stakeholders when selling the firm.
-By contrast, the agency critique of stakeholder capitalism argues that corporate leaders have incentives not to look after stakeholder interests beyond what would serve the interests of shareholders.
-On this view, regardless of how desirable it would be for corporate leaders to protect the interests of stakeholders when selling the company, corporate leaders should not be expected to do so.
+Both these versions of stakeholderism thus hold that corporate leaders should and do look after the interests of stakeholders when selling the firm.
+In contrast, the agency critique of stakeholder capitalism argues that corporate leaders have incentives not to safeguard stakeholder interests beyond what would serve the interests of shareholders.
+According to this view, regardless of how advisable it may be for corporate leaders to protect the stakeholders’ interests when selling the company, corporate leaders should not be expected to do so.